-Bivalve cast means the cast cut into two halves.
-This might be required in cases where frequent inspection in the cast is required, patient is to be put on range of motion exercises or a patient
+Bivalved cast means the cast cut into two halves.
+This might be required in cases where frequent inspection in the cast is required, the patient is to be put on a range of motion exercises or a patient

 Position the patient.
 Depending on the type of cast applied his cast, it could be sitting or lying down.
-Patient is covered with linen and position the patient’s limb appropriately.
-Position of the limb may be changed during the procedure as required.
+The patient is covered with linen and the patient’s limb is positioned appropriately.
+The position of the limb may be changed during the procedure as required.

 The first cut should be made downwards and slightly sideways at approximately 30°.
 After the first cut, all subsequent cuts should be made straight down into the cast.
 As the plaster gets cut, it gives way and the reaction of the person cutting should be to immediately lift back the cutter as it gives way.

 Cutting proceeds in a series of cuts applying downward pressure through the blade until a loss of resistance is felt.
 The blade is removed completely from the cast, the blade rotated slightly before proceeding to the next cut.
 This would avoid excessive heating or blunting of the blade.
 Saw blade should not be run along the cast.
 Instead, an up and down action is employed.

 Using plaster spreader and shear, underpadding is cut.